bogind/30DayMapChallenge/README.md

 Map showing South Americe split into hexagons 50km high and wide anc colored by population estimate,
 without a legend because the colors have exactly 0 meaning and the ramp is not graduated.
+The grid was created in QGIS and then connected to a Natural Earth countries layer through a spatial join.
 The maps background and features are styled using the **Pikachu** color palette.

 <img src="4-Hexagons(Pikachu).png" alt="4-Hexagons(Pikachu)" width="60%"/>